 Lasa marble, 42×42×180cm; enclosure with stinging nettles and thistles, 200×200cm; title pavement stone, 30×30×6cm

-The sixth element of the decentralised work Past Present Future is an art book for children which has a small package of sunflower seeds attached to it and will be distributed free of charge.
+An additional element of the decentralised work Past Present Future is an art book for children which has a small package of sunflower seeds attached to it and will be distributed free of charge.
 For the french historian philosopher Pierre Nora »memorial spaces« are not only concrete places, but also books, pictures or events, at which meaning of society can be crystallised.

 Thus the art book Traut euch, kleine Vögel!
 (Have the guts, little birds!) can be one of those »memorial spaces«.
 In it the author and illustrator Ulrike Steinke picks up the motif »bird house« and transforms it into a fable setting - all different kind of birds debate why all together can profit from a friendly cohabitation.
 The work chooses the form and speech of a childrens book - which may also be appealing to adults.